MitchellMonaghan/prisma-nexus-api/packages/generator/README.md

 ```
 This will generate all typing needed for your api.

 The generator can also have a `schemaPath` property configured.
-The default schema path is `./prisma/schema.prisma`.
+The default schema path is `./prisma/schema.prisma`.<br/><br/>

 # Configruation
 You must pass your prismaClient to `ApiConfig`.
-You can optionally pass a `PubSubEngine` for publishing subscrption events.
+You can optionally pass a `PubSubEngine` for publishing subscription events.
 See [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) for more on the `PubSubEngine`.

 A `ApiConfig` can specify a `ModelConfiguration` for each model in your db.
 The prisma generator will generate typescript typing to help with auto completion of your apiConfiguration object.
 There is also a `all` `ModelConfiguration` which will be applied to all models.